MahdiAbdi/python-count-csv-repeated-cells/README.md

 # python-count-csv-repeated-cells

-#### A simple python script which counts number of repeated cells and writes the result in a txt file.
+#### A simple python script which counts number of repeated cells in a csv file and writes the result in a txt file.

 *Python >= 3.6 required.*